Lesson Objectives

 Whole Numbers: {0,1,2,3,4,5,…}

 The three dots, known as an ellipsis, indicate our pattern continues forever, after 5 would come 6, then 7, so on and so forth.
-We can visually show the whole numbers using a number line. number line with whole numbers Our number line begins with a 0 in the leftmost position.
+We can visually show the whole numbers using a number line.
+Our number line begins with a 0 in the leftmost position.
 Each additional notch moving right indicates an increase by 1 or the next whole number.
 No matter how big our number line, we can never show all of the whole numbers.
 For this reason, we place an arrow at the right end; it indicates that the whole numbers continue forever.
 There are numbers to the left of 0 and between each whole number.
 We will talk about those groups of numbers as we get further along.
 For now, we will focus on only the whole numbers, and keep things very simple.

 The number line allows us to visually display two key properties: